DevSolar/pdclib/Readme.txt

 so that the headers are actually educational as to what they provide (as opposed to how the library does it).

-Note that there *might* be some feature to remove this additional level of indirection for a production release, to ease the workload put on the preprocessor.

 There is a seperate implementation file (in ./function/{header}/) for every function defined by the standard, named {function}.c.
 Not only does this avoid linking in huge amounts of unused code when you use